AVSystem/developer-zone/docs/Coiote_IoT_DM/User_Interface/Device_Provisioning.md

     - Edit `lwm2m_server.json` modify `domain` entry to reflect your domain in Coiote server.
 This file is needed if you wish the script to automatically add the new device to Coiote DM.

-2. Getting Coiote Access Token
+2. Get the Coiote DM Access Token

-    The provision script can register the provisioned device to Coiote DM automaticlly.
-We will use this option in this tutorial but this is a optional step and can be omited.
+    The provisioning script can register your device to Coiote DM automatically.
+You might use this option for the sake of this tutorial, but this is an optional step.

     !!! note
-        If you wish to skip device registration to Coiote DM then call `ptool.py` without `-t` and `-S` options.
+        If you wish to skip device registration to Coiote DM, then call `ptool.py` without `-t` and `-S` options.

     First an access token needs to be generated.